What's Your Dream Project?

 The Community Justice Project is a clinic at Georgetown University Law Center where teams of students, supervised by experienced attorneys, act as advocates for community, non-profit, educational, faith-based, and other organizations and groups.

-If you would like to be considered as a CJP project in the 2013-14 academic year, please submit a one page request that describes (1) your organization, (2) the need or needs that would be filled by the CJP project, (3) the types of activities you envision students conducting, (4) what you anticipate being completed or achieved in a three month period, and (5) how you anticipate coordinating with the student team.
-The request should be submitted to email@example.com by May 24, 2013.
+If you would like to be considered as a CJP project in the 2015-16 academic year, please submit a one page request that describes (1) your organization, (2) the need or needs that would be filled by the CJP project, (3) the types of activities you envision student attorneys conducting, (4) what you anticipate being completed or achieved in a three month period, and (5) how you anticipate coordinating with the student attorney team.
+The request should be submitted to firstname.lastname@example.org by May 1, 2015.

-If you have questions or would like to discuss an idea further, please email us.
+If you would like to discuss a project idea further, please email us.

 Unemployment Insurance Clients